Middleburg Virginia AVA: History

 The founding of Virginia in 1607 in establishing Jamestown marked the founding of winemaking here as well.
 A primary aim of the Virginia Company was to start a successful wine industry in the New World.
-The passage of Acte 12 by the House of Burgesses in 1619, ordered all_male household heads in Jamestown to cultivate 20 grapevines each and failure to do so carried a heavy penalty.
+The passage of Acte 12 by the Virginia House of Burgesses in 1619 ordered household heads in Jamestown to cultivate 20 grapevines each; failure to do so carried a heavy penalty.
 Unfortunately, native pests and diseases prevented success.

 In the eighteenth century, Thomas Jefferson, the third president, continued attempts to cultivate European grapevines at his Monticello estate.
 He was unsuccessful for the same reason that the Jamestown settlers could not cultivate European grapes: native pests that attack the roots of the grapevines.

 Wine industries grew and flourished during the nineteenth century with Norton and other native grapes.
 It ended during Prohibition and the industry did not reestablish itself again until the 1970s when Virginia wine pioneers establish six wineries.
 In 1972, owners of Meredyth Vineyards in Middleburg planted 2,300 vines and went on to expand to 60 acres.
 The oldest winery within the Middleburg Virginia AVA is Swedenberg Estate Vineyuard, established in 1987 and later becoming Greenhill Winery & Vineyards in 2013.
-The number of vineyards increased over the years as Rachel Martin, Executive Vice President of Boxwood Winery, began petitioning the TTB, in 2008, to establish Middleburg Virginia as a unique viticultural area.
+The number of vineyards increased over the years as Rachel Martin, Executive Vice President of Boxwood Winery, began petitioning the TTB in 2008 proposing Middleburg Virginia as a unique viticultural area.